Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

 In Sec.\ \ref{sec:MBPhases} we have presented the competition between BEC and noncondensate CSL phases.
-In the remainder of the article we assume that the conditions are such that the BEC phases are more stable than the CSL, for instance because of the warping effects due to the discrete rotational symmetry of the underlying lattice.
-In order to explore the qualitative behavior of inhomogeneous and supersolid exciton BECs in a larger region of the parameter space, in this and following sections we will replace the full $T$ matrix by a local pseudopotential that can be used as a first approximation to a more accurate full calculation along the lines of the previous sections.
-This greatly simplifies the numerical treatment and allows for analytical results with more physical insight.
+In the remainder of the article we assume that the conditions are such that the BEC phases are more stable than the CSL, possibly because of the warping effects due to the discrete rotational symmetry of the underlying lattice.
+To explore the qualitative behavior of inhomogeneous and supersolid exciton BECs in a larger region of the parameter space, in this and following sections we will replace the full $T$ matrix by a local pseudopotential that can be used as a first approximation to a more accurate full calculation along the lines of the previous sections.
+This greatly simplifies the numerical treatment and allows for analytical results that offer more direct physical insight.
 Under these approximations, we give necessary conditions for supersolid formation, present numerical phase diagrams, and develop an analytical Landau theory that matches them accurately.